ligandro/ligafooty/README.md

 ```

 ## 🤝 Contributing
 Personal project currently.
 Limited data availibility so no use of this project for real world analysis as of now.
-Will try to injest other data sources and then maybe contributions maye be possible.
+Will try to ingest other data sources and then maybe contributions maye be possible.

 ## 📄 License
 This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## 🌟 Support & Contact
 For any questions or feature requests, feel free to reach out: